HarryPaniccc/DnD/Statblocks/Manticore Statblock.md

     desc: Each enemy within 120 feet who can hear the manticore must succeed on a DC 14 Wisdom saving throw or be frightened of the manticore for 1 minute (save ends at end of turn).
 If the initial saving throw fails by 5 or more, a creature is also dazed while frightened in this way.
 ```

+>[!Legendary Action]
+>#### Infuriated Roar
+>The manticore's strength increases by 3 and when it moves a creature they move an additional 10 feet and if they strike a surface they suffer an additional 1d4 bludgeoning damage and fall prone.
+>#### The following trigger on attacking a prone target
+>While infuriated, a missed sting attack lodges the manticore's tail in the ground until the end of its next turn, during this time it cant use the stinger.
+>
+>If it misses a bite its target becomes grappled by the manticore, however the target loses access to their hands as it is forced on keeping the head at bay.
+The target can choose to end this grapple and free their hands, but allow the manticore to make another bite as a reaction that doesnt trigger this ability.